yts0603/MASR-Net/README.md

 # MASR-Net: Synergistic Mamba and Self-Attention for High-Fidelity Infant Brain MRI Super-Resolution

-Official repository for our paper submitted to The Visual Computer.
 ## Overview
 ![Model Architecture](figure/overview.png)
 *Figure 1: Overall architecture of MASR-Net.*